dustinian/Adventures/cops_and_robbers.md

 |  +  |Dexterity Modifier            |Character's ability to dodge, duck, and weave.   |Ha!
 Missed me!     |
 |  +  |Half the Constitution Modifier|Character's ability to shrug off a "flesh wound."|'Tis but a scratch.|

 __Cover and Concealment:__ If you're worried that this relatively low Armor Class will make characters too easy to hit, remember the _cover_ rules in the _Basic Fantasy Role-Playing Game, 3rd Edition_ on page 47.
-Even Phillip Marlow and Sam Spade kept their heads down during a shoot-out!
+Even Phillip Marlowe and Sam Spade kept their heads down during a shoot-out!

-__Camoflage:__ Characters who wear camoflage or dark clothing should get a +2 bonus to Armor Class, but this bonus is _situational_.
+__Camouflage:__ Characters who wear camouflage or dark clothing should get a +2 bonus to Armor Class, but this bonus is _situational_.
 If the character gives away their position or the lights come on, the jig is up.

 __Higher-Level Play:__ Characters should add an extra point to Armor Class every 6 levels.
 These extra points would stand in for the +1, +2, and +3 magical armor a character might collect throughout his/her career.
 This will help offset increases in enemies' Hit Die (and therefore their Attack Bonuses).

-__Bullet-Proof Vests:__ Characters who decide to wear modern body armor into a combat situation will recieve 1 Hit Die of additional hit points to be rolled and tracked by the Game Master.
+__Bullet-Proof Vests:__ Characters who decide to wear modern body armor into a combat situation will receive 1 Hit Die of additional hit points to be rolled and tracked by the Game Master.
 Once these hit points are gone, the armor is useless and must be replaced.
 Modern body armor does not increase a character's Armor Class.

 ##Firearms